-Presentation and facilitation (10%): Students will be divided into pairs and prepare a 45-minute presentation: 15-20 minutes to critically evaluate the readings, highlight key issues and concepts, connect the ideas to current events or life experiences, and raise questions for class discussion; and 25-30 minutes to facilitate a class discussion.
+Presentation and facilitation (10%): Starting with Week 3, 2-3 students will kick off our collective discussion by sharing highlights from their Reading Responses for that week's assigned readings.
+Each student should plan to spend no more than 5 minutes talking, raising questions for class discussion; and collectively spend 30 minutes to facilitate a class discussion, moderating fruitful discussion among your classmates.
 Creative visuals and participatory learning methods are encouraged (e.g. this could be large group or small group conversations, world cafe, chalk talks, or other movement or arts-based approaches).
-Each group should collaboratively make an outline of their presentation, including discussion questions, and upload to Moodle Sunday by 5pm.
+Each group should collaboratively make an outline of their presentation, including discussion questions, and upload to Moodle Sunday by 5 p.m.
+ET.
 Groups should also be prepared to provide a closing practice each session.

-Policy brief (10%): In week 12 we will debate the merits of foreign aid in class.
-The proposition is the following: "Development aid from wealthy nations to poor nations should be significantly increased so as to ultimately improve conditions for the world's poor."
+Policy brief (10%): In week 11 we will debate the merits of foreign aid in class.
+The proposition is the following: "Development aid from wealthy nations to poorer nations should be significantly increased so as to ultimately improve conditions for the world's poor."
 [Last name A-L argues affirmative.
 Last Name M-Z argues negative.]
 Along with the in-class debate preparation, you will prepare a policy brief paper (500-750 words) on the question: "What, if any, are the merits of giving foreign aid for international development?"
-Due date: March 30.
+Due date: March 29.

-Final paper (30%): For this paper, students will select a topic (e.g. a theoretical issue, thematic area, or case study), which can include a topic from their own life experience or fieldwork, that deals with a particular aspect of development and write an analysis of this topic based on the various themes, concepts and readings covered in class.
-This final paper should be seen as representing the capstone of student thinking on the course.
-Students are expected to submit a proposal including an abstract, outline, and bibliography by April 6.
-Additionally, graduate students will be asked to give an individual presentation on their paper during the final class period.
+Final project (30%): We will address a number of issues in this course.
+The final project is an opportunity to not only dig more deeply into one of those issues but struggle with the question, "how do we respond?"
+For this project, students will select an issue, which can include a topic from their own life experience or fieldwork, that deals with a particular aspect of development and 1) write an analysis of this topic based on the various themes, concepts and readings covered in class, 2) decide on a plan for actively addressing that issue in some public way, and then 3) actually fulfill that plan before the semester ends.
+Your final paper will include your analysis, a discussion of your plan, and a reflection on your action-why it feels important to you, what you did about it, and how your actions affected you.
+Students are expected to submit a proposal including an abstract, outline, and bibliography by March 15.
+Additionally, students will give a presentation on their project during the final class period.
 This in-class sharing is to provide an opportunity for group reflection and analysis of the various life experiences individuals have in the fields of Global Development and Peacebuilding.
-Due date: Apr 27.
+Due date: April 30.